Computing hydrodynamic eigenmodes of channel flow with slip -- A highly accurate algorithm: Mathematical model

 Note that $A_n$ explicitly depends on $\Sp$, $\Sm$, and $k_n$.
-In contrast, no such explicit formula for the coefficients $k_n$ is available.
-These coefficients have to be obtained from the zeros of the non-linear characteristic equation which is
+In contrast, no such explicit formula for the coefficients $k_n$ is available in the general case.
+Except for some limiting cases (see below), these coefficients have to be obtained by some sort of numerical algorithm, which is the main focus of the present article.\\ \\ In \cite{Matthews2012} the characteristic equation is used in the form